Ream-Team/help/getting-started/index.md

 - Include mathematical equations and figures
 - Compile your document to see the results in real-time

-For more detailed information about using specific features, please consult the relevant sections of our documentation.
+For more detailed information about using specific features, please consult [Writing in Ream](../writing-editing).